-On a termly basis, the internal auditor reports to the board of trustees through the audit committee on the operation of the systems of control and on the discharge of the financial responsibilities of the board of trustees, and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+The trustees have agreed a programme of internal scrutiny for the Trust.
+The Academy had 3 visits during financial year 21-22.
+These occurred in January, May and September.
+On a termly basis, the internal auditor reports to the board of trustees through the audit and risk committee on the operation of the systems of control and on the discharge of the financial responsibilities of the board of trustees, and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.

-3 internal audit reports were completed for the year and and no material control or other issues were reported.
+Three internal financial assurance and one internal scrutiny report were completed for the year and no material control or other issues were reported.